What is Auditing Inventory?

-An auditing inventory can be as simple as just taking a physical count of stock and inventory to match the records with physical stock.
+An inventory audit can be as simple as just taking a physical count of stock and inventory to verify a match to the accounting records.

 Auditing is the process of verifying that the financial records of an entity are accurate and fairly represented.
 Transactions in financial records must fairly represent the entity’s financial positioning and actual operating activities.

 Since financial documentation and records are produced internally, there is a high risk that records can be manipulated by inside parties.
 Insiders can make mistakes or intentionally alter information while preparing financial records, which is considered fraudulent behavior.
 Auditing ensures that these mistakes are prevented.

 Audits also ensure that entities are complying with relevant accounting standards such as the International Financial Reporting Standards (IFRS), Generally Accepted Accounting Principles (GAAP), and other relevant accounting standards.

 Evidence in Auditing